zvin/vandal/README.md

 Build
 -----

- * put the domain you are going to use into the DOMAIN file (defaults to localhost:8000)
+ * put the domain you are going to use into the DOMAIN file (defaults to localhost)

+ * put the http port you are going to use into the HTTP_PORT file (defaults to 8000)

+ * put the https port you are going to use into the HTTPS_PORT file (defaults to 4430)

  * set the content of the DEBUG file to 'true' or 'false' (true if you want no minification)